FASTER Quick Start Guide

 Jump Host

-ssh login to FASTER is available through the faster jump host for authorized ACCESS users that have supplied their ssh keys.
+SSH login to FASTER is available through the faster jump host for authorized ACCESS users who have supplied their SSH keys.

 [user@localhost ~]$ ssh -J [username]@faster-jump.hprc.tamu.edu:8822 [username]@login.faster.hprc.tamu.edu